Join us for Grounded ‘Live’ this autumn and winter

 For the first time, you’ll be able to hear Stuart and Kyle’s conversations live and ask questions as they speak with their guests.

-Our first live session - Why you need a soil carbon baseline - will feature an expert panel discussing everything you need to know about measuring and being rewarded for the carbon in your soil.
+Our first live session - Why you need a soil carbon baseline - will feature an expert panel discussing everything you need to know about high integrity baselines and why getting one is the crucial first step to being rewarded for the carbon stored in your soil.

 Book your place now to join us on Wednesday 22nd October, 7:00pm - 8:30pm.